HateHead/CHATGPT_MAGIC_JOURNEY/README.md

 # CHATGPT_MAGIC_JOURNEY
 Do you believe ChatGPT?
 I did.... this is what happened!
-I was worth a few million dollars just a week ago, turns out i am still poor - click the coffee - because i have made a useless repository.
+I was worth a few million dollars just a week ago, turns out i am still poor - scan the coffee qr - because i have made a useless repository.

 # OBSCURA OS